andresromerouy/DataSciInPractice24/Examples/[UM-05E] Example - Book recommendations.md

  Final Fantasy Anthology: Official Strategy Gui...
 10.000000     2
 ```

 The column names may look a bit strange to you.
-They are a multi-index object (Pandas sophistication).
+They are a **multi-index** object (a Pandas sophistication).

 ```
 In [9]: df1.columns